Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 ## Self-assessment use

-This self-assessment is created by the Security Pals team to perform an internal analysis of the OpenShift Operator Framework's security.
+This self-assessment is created by the Security Pals team to perform an internal analysis of the Operator Framework's security.
 It is not intended to provide a security audit of Operator Framework, or function as an independent assessment or attestment of Operator Framework's security health.

-This document serves to provide Operator Framework users with an brief and easily understandable description of OpenShifts's security.
+This document serves to provide Operator Framework users with an brief and easily understandable description of security.
 Defines where to find existing security documentation.
 Clearly explains Operator Framework plans for security.
 Lays out general overview of Operator Framework security practices both for development of Operator Framework as well as security of Operator Framework.

-This document provides the CNCF TAG-Security with an initial understanding of OpenShift to assist in a joint-assessment, necessary for projects under incubation.
+This document provides the CNCF TAG-Security with an initial understanding of Operator Framework to assist in a joint-assessment, necessary for projects under incubation.
 Taken together, this document and the joint-assessment serve as a cornerstone for if and when Operator Framework seeks graduation and is preparing for a security audit.